elsewhencode/project-guidelines/README.md

     > `500 Internal Server Error` indicates that the request is valid, but the server could not fulfil it due to some unexpected condition.

     _Why:_
     > Most API providers use a small subset HTTP status codes.
 For example, the Google GData API uses only 10 status codes, Netflix uses 9, and Digg, only 8.
-There are over 70 HTTP status codes.
+Of course, these responses contain a body with additional information.There are over 70 HTTP status codes.
 However, most developers don't have all 70 memorized.
 So if you choose status codes that are not very common you will force application developers away from building their apps and over to wikipedia to figure out what you're trying to tell them. [read more...](https://apigee.com/about/blog/technology/restful-api-design-what-about-errors)

 * Provide total numbers of resources in your response